Skip to content

 The headline numbers

 Salary growth across the GCC is settling into a post-pandemic rhythm.
-After the double-digit increases some sectors saw in 2023–2024, the 2026 forecasts are more measured: 4.6% in Saudi Arabia, 4.3% in Qatar, and 4.1% in the UAE.
-Mercer's global compensation planning data puts the average merit increase budget at 3.5% for the region — still above the global median, but no longer the kind of growth that rewrites your financial plan.
+After the double-digit increases some sectors saw in 2023-2024, the 2026 forecasts are more measured: 4.6% in Saudi Arabia, 4.3% in Qatar, and 4.1% in the UAE (Gulf Business, UAE salary rise 2026 forecast).
+Mercer's global compensation planning data puts the average merit increase budget at 3.5% for the region (WorldatWork, Mercer forecasts 3.5% total salary increase budgets for 2026), still above the global median, but no longer the kind of growth that rewrites your financial plan.

 The real story, though, isn't the average.
 It's the divergence between sectors and between skill types.
-If you're a senior AI engineer, your market value has shifted dramatically upward.
+If you're a senior AI engineer, your market value has shifted dramatically upward, tracked in detail across the tech sector.
 If you're a senior operations manager in a traditional sector, you're likely tracking close to inflation.

 Where the money is moving

 Technology and AI lead the pack by a significant margin.
-The UAE posted a 20% increase in tech role volume in 2025, and Saudi Arabia is targeting 150,000+ new tech positions through 2026.
-AI-specific hiring grew 39% year-over-year in the UAE and 26% in Saudi Arabia.
-Senior AI and machine learning engineers are commanding AED 30,000–45,000 monthly in the UAE, with the top end of the range expanding as companies compete for talent to staff data centre buildouts and enterprise AI initiatives.
+The UAE posted a 20% increase in tech role volume in 2025, and Saudi Arabia's National Strategy for Data & AI targets 10,000 trained AI professionals by 2030.
+AI-specific hiring grew 39% year-over-year in the UAE, driven in part by the USD 30 billion Stargate UAE build-out (HireDeveloper, Stargate UAE).
+Senior AI and machine learning engineers are commanding AED 30,000-45,000 monthly in the UAE, with the top end of the range expanding as companies compete for talent to staff data centre buildouts and enterprise AI initiatives.

 Finance remains strong but stratified.
 CFO and Finance Director roles sit at AED 33,000–50,000 monthly base, with senior CFOs clearing AED 75,000+ including performance-linked variable compensation.
 Wholesale banking EVP-level roles reach AED 110,000–240,000 monthly at the upper end.
 The fintech subsector is outpacing traditional banking on compensation growth, driven by VC-funded scaling and talent scarcity.

 Legal compensation is holding steady at premium levels.
-Senior legal counsel with eight or more years of experience averages AED 45,000+ monthly, with partners at top international firms commanding AED 50,000–90,000.
+Senior legal counsel with eight or more years of experience averages AED 45,000+ monthly, with partners at top international firms commanding AED 50,000–90,000, compensation spreads documented across the legal sector.
 Corporate law, cross-border transactions, and arbitration specializations attract the highest premiums.

 Healthcare is the quiet mover.
 Specialist consultants in cardiology, orthopedics, and neurology in the UAE earn AED 90,000–110,000 monthly.
 Saudi Arabia's private sector pays 15–25% above public sector equivalents for senior specialists.
 The driver is straightforward: hospital network expansion across the region is outrunning the supply of qualified specialists.